pytorch/torchrec/docs/source/high-level-arch.rst

 -  In the backward pass we compute the gradients of the output lookups and pass them into the optimizer to update the embedding tables

-Note here, these gradients are grayed out since we do not fully materialize these into memory and instead fuse them with the optimizer update.
-This results in a significant memory reduction which we detail later in the optimizer concepts section.
+**Note here, the embeddings gradients are grayed out since we do not fully materialize these into memory and instead fuse them with the optimizer update.
+This results in a significant memory reduction which we detail later in the optimizer concepts section.**

 We recommend going through the TorchRec Concepts page to get a understanding of the fundamentals of how everything ties together